How to Prune Roses: A Beginner’s Step-by-Step Guide

 When to Prune Roses

-Timing is everything when you trim roses.
-For most roses, the best time to prune is in late winter or early spring, just as the buds start to swell but before they have fully opened.
-This timing can vary depending on your climate zone, but it generally falls between February and March depending on where you live.
+Most roses should be pruned in late winter or early spring, just as buds begin to swell but before they fully open.
+This timing may vary slightly depending on your climate, but it typically falls between February and March.

 Pruning Roses in Summer